Amsterdamsche Droogdok Maatschappij: Interwar period

 When the new dry dock was taken into use in January 1925, ADM asked for a new terrain.
 This would be a lease of 116,500 m2 on the Zijkanaal naar Nieuwendam (see 1905 map).
 The terrain would be used for the new dock and related activities.
 Meanwhile business was not good, and ADM twice cut wages by 5% in 1925 There was also no dividend over 1925, for the first time in 48 years.
 When RDM in Rotterdam had been working overtime, and did pay dividend, there were some questions.

 In 1926-1929 results were better, even though the dry docks were not always occupied.
 In 1928 part of Julianadok was sent to Wieringen to serve there.
 In 1929 utilization was better, but prices for repair continued to be low.
 When the Great Depression started in 1929, affairs became worse.
 Over 1930, 1931 and 1932 there was no dividend.
 In December 1932 there was a notable job for ADM, when Prins Hendrikdok lifted the wreck of MS Pieter Corneliszoon Hooft in order to close all leaks.

 In 1933 the situation became very worrying.
 Only 237 ships of 629,974 tons visited the dry docks, and the company made a loss before depreciation.
 This was repeated in 1934 and 1935.
 After the guilder had been devaluated, ADM made an operational profit in 1936, but this was all used for depreciation.
 Over 1937 ADM resumed dividend at 10%.
 In June 1938 ADM then offered 600 shares of 1,000 guilders at 117.5% to the regular shareholders.
 In August 1938 ADM sold Julianadok to a company from the Free City of Danzig, whence it was quickly towed.
 The idea was that this gave additional funds to modernize the other docks, especially Prins Hendrikdok.
 1938 and 1939 were profitable years, but a lot of profit had to be used for depreciations which had not taken place earlier.

 World War II

-Despite of the German occupation of the Netherlands in May 1940, the first year of the war were almost business as usual for ADM.
+Despite the German occupation of the Netherlands in May 1940, the first year of the war were almost business as usual for ADM.
 In 1940, 1941, 1942 and 1943 ADM made regular profits, and paid nice dividends.
 After D-Day things changed.
 In September 1944 the cranes and dry docks of ADM were destroyed.
 Later, it proved that several dry docks were relatively undamaged, but Prins Hendrikdok had been utterly ruined by blowing it up with a ship inside.
 Furthermore, almost all onshore facilities of ADM were heavily damaged.